 The map below shows the deployment of the SAF Operational Architecture.
 Distributed architecture are indicated by a red dot, by selecting it, the relevant operational subsystem details will be displayed.

 Products generated within the Application Ground Segment are subject to a validation process to ensure the correct quality of product has been reached.
 All products need to meet validation criteria before an "operational" product status can be applied.
 Corresponding validation reports are made available at the time of the product release.

 Archiving Data and Products

 All data and products generated within the Application Ground Segment are archived and can be retrieved, on demand, by users.
 The EUMETSAT Data Centre provides the central archive facility and retrieval service.
 The network of SAF archives provides thematic archive and retrieval services for their products.
 Products from the SAFs can be ordered centrally via the Data Centre.

 The OSI SAF provides comprehensive information on the ocean-atmosphere interface — requirements of both meteorology and oceanography.

 Support to Operational Hydrology and Water Management

 The H SAF generates and archives high-quality datasets and products for operational hydrological applications.

-The O3M SAF processes data on ozone, other trace gases, aerosols and ultraviolet data, obtained from satellite instrumentation.
+The AC SAF processes data on ozone, other trace gases, aerosols and ultraviolet data, obtained from satellite instrumentation.